 * Liona has one younger sister Vivien, and one younger brother, Damien.

-* Her only "child" has white fur, green eyes, and says, "Meow".
+* Her only "child" had white fur, green eyes, and said, "Meow".
 (A shaded silver American short-hair, named "Muffin").
-She had to leave him with her husband when she divorced but still has visting rights.
+She had to leave him with her husband when she divorced but had visiting rights until he passed at almost twenty.

-* Liona's parents live in Toronto, Canada, and her grand-parents lived in Spain and England.
+* Liona's parents lived in Toronto, Canada, and her grand-parents lived in Spain and England.

 * Height 5'7" / Weight 115 pounds / Has had long hair all her life.

-* Engaged for eight years to Joel Bell / married for thirteen years to John B. Simon 1992-2004
+* Engaged for eight years to Joel Bell / lived with then married John B. Simon 1991-2004

 * Full name—Liona Maria Carolynne Boyd